Satellite imagery at work Emergency management

 Copernicus Emergency Management System

-Geoscience Australia coordinates activation of the International Charter: Space and Major Disasters and the European Union’s Copernicus Emergency Management Service (CEMS) on behalf of Emergency Management Australia and state emergency services.
+Geoscience Australia coordinates activation of the International Charter: Space and Major Disasters and the European Union’s Copernicus Emergency Management Service (CEMS) on behalf of National Emergency Management Australia and state emergency services.

 Learn more about CEMS